 How to Make a Lattice Pie Crust Step by Step

-How to weave a lattice-top pie crust
+Learn how to weave a decorative lattice-top pie crust with an easy step-by-step guide.

 We love the rustic appeal of a woven lattice-top pie.
 And not only does it add eye-appeal to your pie, it also serves a real purpose.
 The open weave of the lattice allows steam to escape as the filling bakes.
 If you love the look like we do, but weaving a lattice seems a little complicated, we're here with this step-by-step guide to help you weave a lattice-tip pie crust like a pro.